Košice International Airport: Airport charges

-Košice Airport has charges comparable to nearby airports in Vienna, Prague and Budapest.
-The airport is trying to attract new carriers and fly out new routes from Košice.
-Carriers who want to introduce new lines are designated Growth Incentive Scheme, which reduces their fees.
+Košice Airport charged fees comparable to nearby airports in Vienna, Prague and Budapest in 2011.
+To attract new carriers and fly new routes from Košice, the airport offered a 50% discount on fees.

 Terminals

 The total area of Terminal 1 is 4456 m2, of which more than 3500 m2 is designed for the travelling public.
 Facilities include international and domestic departure and domestic gates, aviation and travel agencies, a nursery, a quiet room, and comfortable business lounge.
 There are also restaurants, car rental booths and small shops.

 Airlines and destinations

 The following airlines operate scheduled services to and from Košice Airport: